Stuzanna/stream-processing/README.md

 ```
 Add [items to cart](./flink/confluent-course-examples-and-data/data/add-items-to-cart.sql) and watch the increase from the events.
 I did this with two sql-clients open, the view on one screen and added one by one on the other. *Remember you need to create the table in the new client as tables are stored in memory here.*

-## More complicated example: Enriching a stream from 3 source streams
+## Enriching a stream from 3 source streams

 Rather than have all the item data in the items topic as we have done, what if the data had needed combining to get here.
 Let's combine three different streams to make our enriched stream.